englercj/harvest-engine/docs/CONTRIBUTING.md

 TODO:
 - Structs should be [Aggregates](https://en.cppreference.com/w/cpp/language/aggregate_initialization)
+    * No polymorphism
-    * No methods, or very few (like operators), no polymorphism
+    * No member functions, or very few (like operators or a ctor)
-- Classes can be any functionality, but if its POD use Struct
+- Classes can be any functionality, but if its POD use `struct`

 ## Parameter Ordering

 TODO:
 - Destination (or out param) first or last?
     * I'm inconsistent currently
+    * proposal: destination first, count/size of buffers directly after, everything else

 ## Use Hard Types